voxpupuli/hiera-eyaml/README.md

 Default parameters for the eyaml command line tool can be provided by creating a configuration YAML file.

+Config files will be read in following order:
+* first from system-wide `/etc/eyaml/config.yaml`
+* then from user home directory `~/.eyaml/config.yaml`
+* then from current working directory `.eyaml/config.yaml`
-Config files will be read first from `~/.eyaml/config.yaml`, then from `/etc/eyaml/config.yaml` and finally by anything referenced in the `EYAML_CONFIG` environment variable
+* finally by anything referenced in the `EYAML_CONFIG` environment variable

 The file takes any long form argument that you can provide on the command line.
 For example, to override the pkcs7 keys:
 ```yaml